CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-11-28-enhanced-weighted-random-graph-continuos-weights.md

 \sum \limits_{i<j} \frac{1}{(\theta_i+\theta_j)} + w_{ij} - 1 = 0 \\\\
 \end{align}

-Alternatively we can look for the solution of a system of $n$ non linear equations where the expected and empirical nodal strengths are compared in order to recover the parameters $\theta_i$
+Alternatively we can look for the solution of a system of $$n$$ non linear equations where the expected and empirical nodal strengths are compared in order to recover the parameters $$\theta_i$$

 \begin{align}
 s_i^\star = \langle s \rangle